damourChris/MSB1013_ComputationalNeuroscience/docs/src/README.md

 # License

-The source code and documentation are realeased under the Mozilla Public License v2.0.
+The source code and documentation are realeased under the MIT License.